tarunsunil04/Gemma1-2b_Medical_Data/README.md

 MODEL CARD : https://huggingface.co/google/gemma-1.1-2b-it

-(probably helps that be base model was designned for chat-like responses anyway.)
+(probably helps that the base model used was designed for chat-like responses anyway.)